wp-plugins/customericare-livechat/readme.txt

 = Can you open the chat with a button? =

 Yes.
 We have two views - classic, with a button, and modern, with an embedded chat box

-= What is the limit of operators? =

-There is no limit to the number of operators you can add to CustomerICare

 = How will I receive messages from my customers? =